tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

   <figcaption>revo.js CFP proposal distribution by experience level</figcaption>
 </figure>

-This distribution was exactly what we were looking for, because we wanted to have a few Beginner and Expert level talks, but the majority of talks should be addressed to the vast number of intermediate developers.
+This distribution was exactly what we were looking for, because we wanted to have some Beginner and Expert level talks, but address the majority of presentations to intermediate developers, who make the most of our target.

 ## Submission date